Wildtrack/Server/README.md

-#Wildtrack Build Server
+#Wildtrack Build and Deploy Server

 ##Setup
-Setup is very similar to the original iteration of the build server created for milestone 1.
-The information below is a carryover from M1 with a few changes.
+Setup is very similar to the server setup for both milestones 1 and 2.
+The information below is a carryover from M2 with a few changes.

 ##Prerequisites:
 Requires Ansible and Vagrant.
 Installation information is in the notes below.
 If any of the directions are unclear please check the Master branch README.